Custom Will-Power Chinese & Japanese Calligraphy Wall Scroll

 Discipline Scroll

-This Japanese word for discipline relays the ideas of keeping order, observance (of rules, laws, regulations).
+規律 is a Japanese word for discipline that relays the ideas of keeping order, and observance (of rules, laws, regulations).

-規律 is also a word in Chinese and old Korean Hanja where it suggests that you are one who follows a certain law of behavior, or have a regular and dependable pattern of behavior, personal regime or rhythm.
+This is also a word in Chinese and old Korean Hanja where it suggests that you are one who follows a certain law of behavior or has a regular and dependable pattern of behavior, personal regime, or rhythm.

-See Also: Self-Control
+See Also: Self-Control | Will-Power

 Discipline / Training / Tempering Character